with ssh() pt3.5: Clarifying a little

 functions/methods.
 This means that names binded as the target of a with

-simpler situation where we just replaced the with
+simpler situation where we just replaced the with's body with pass.

 So, finally, our previous example ends up like: